dogweather/forkful/content/en/c-sharp/numbers/generating-random-numbers.md

 ---
 date: 2024-01-27 20:26:21.009989-07:00
-description: "Generating random numbers in C# involves the creation of unpredictable\
+description: 'How to: The most common way to generate random numbers in C# is using the `System.Random` class.
+Here''s a simple example demonstrating its usage.'
-  \ numeric values within a specified range.
-Programmers use these methods to implement\u2026"
 lastmod: '2024-03-13T22:45:00.084663-06:00'
 model: gpt-4-0125-preview
-summary: Generating random numbers in C# involves the creation of unpredictable numeric values within a specified range.
+summary: The most common way to generate random numbers in C# is using the `System.Random` class.
 title: Generating random numbers
 weight: 12
 ---